Adventure Travel in Northern Laos – to Udomxay and the Nam Kat Yola Pa Protected Area, surprisingly “fantastic”…

 Second part of the journey was heading directly to Udomxai.
 This is where the journey provides, free bottom massages and complimentary Whip lash!
 The road snakes around the mountains, and cuts through beautiful Jungle scenery and gorgeous green fields.
 The main road, is a work in progress, meaning lots and lots of mud and rocks and more mud, and locals working to prepare the foundations for a new super road which will improve the journey from Luang Prabang drastically.
 It was fun; sitting in the car swaying from side to side and up and down, I was beginning to wish I was wearing my sports bra for the minivan journey instead of saving it for jungle adventures!

 We arrived to Udomxai about 5 hours after leaving Luang Prabang.
 There is a super new Chinese Built International Bus station for buses heading to Kunming and the regular bus station a few minutes down the road.
-We did not need to stop for any arranged transfer this time around so we headed out through Udomxai town into Valleys of Green towards Nam Kat Yola Pa… WOW the scenery was out of this world….
+We did not need to stop for any arranged transfer this time so we headed out through Udomxai town into Valleys of Green towards Nam Kat Yola Pa… WOW the scenery was out of this world….

 We finally arrived… Whilst there is a lot of construction still taking place in the resort, I couldn’t stop listening to the sounds of the babbling stream that seems to weave its way throughout the entire resort, Already a beautiful water feature, which I since learnt comes from the Nam Kat River and once it has flowed through the resort it goes out to the neighboring rice paddies to help all the local farmers with their Dam and reservoirs for the rice plantations.